logo

 HTTP Digest Authlink | top

 PoorWSGI supports HTTP Digest Authorization from version 2.3.x.
-Supported are:
+Supported features are:

 • MD5, MD5-sess, SHA-256, SHA-256-sess algorithm, MD5-sess is default